Injamam001/SQL_Advanced_Analytics_Project/README.md

-# 🧾 SQL Adcanced Analytics Project (Customer & Product KPIs)
+# 🧾 SQL Advanced Analytics Project

 This repository contains SQL scripts used to generate consolidated reports on **customer** and **product** performance from a sales data warehouse.
 The insights are designed to support business intelligence initiatives such as segmentation, performance tracking, and KPI measurement.